International Activities Grant

 AMOUNT AND PERIOD OF FUNDING

 Proposals for up to $3,000 will be considered for funding.
-Projects will typically be funded for one year only and must be completed by August 31, 2014.
+This CFP is intended for projects that will be conducted over the winter break or during the spring 2015 semester.
+If you have a project that will take place over the summer 2015, please wait to apply in the spring semester.
+Projects must be completed by August 31, 2015.
 Any extension must be approved in advance by the International Activities Committee.
 The funds cannot be used retroactively (i.e. for expenses incurred prior to the award.)

 PROPOSAL REVIEW PROCESS